-The NB-GPC2 has one digital input object with dedicated pulse counting features.
-This digital input is capable of detecting signals in the range 3-40 VDC peak to peak or 2-29 VAC at 50/60 Hz.
-The on-board digital input is located at terminals 15 and 16 on TB5 as shown in Figure 2-13.
+The NB-GPC1 has eight digital input objects with dedicated pulse counting features.
+These digital inputs are capable of detecting signals in the range 3-40 VDC peak to peak or 2-29 VAC at 50/60 Hz.
+There is one on-board, digital input point on the NB-GPC1, mapped to Digital Input 1, and seven additional objects, Digital Inputs 2-8, provided so that additional pulse counting, digital input points may be added via STATbus devices.
+The on-board digital input is located at terminals 21 and 22 on TB5 as shown in Figure 2-15.

-Figure 2-13: Location of the Digital Input
+Figure 2-15: Location of the Digital Input

-The digital input operates at a much higher frequency than a Universal Input.
+The digital inputs operate at a much higher frequency than a Universal Input.
 This makes it possible for the input to not only detect whether a signal is on or off, but to detect rapid pulses from the input.
 These pulses would be used primarily for demand metering applications as part of an energy management system.
 Digital, pulse counting inputs can also be uses in flow metering applications.